 Van de Kerkhof came to Newark, Del. following a 12-year stint as an assistant and head coach at Michigan State University in East Lansing, Mich.
 He became the Spartans assistant in 1999 before being named the head coach in 2006.
 Van de Kerkhof holds a career record of 121-71 over nine seasons at Delaware and Michigan State.

 In total, Van de Kerkhof brings more than 25 years of playing and coaching experience to the Blue Hens.
 In addition to his time at Michigan State, he spent 16 years playing field hockey, obtaining experience as a goalkeeper, defender and midfielder.
 In August of 1999, he gave up his playing career to become a full-time coach at the intercollegiate level.

-Prior to being named the head coach in February 2006, he spent the previous seven seasons as the team’s top assistant coach.
-During his time at Michigan State, he helped the Spartans put together the most successful era of the program’s history and compiled an overall record of 180-80 as both an assistant and head coach.
+Prior to being named the Michigan State head coach in February 2006, he spent the previous seven seasons as the team’s top assistant coach.
+During his time at MSU, he helped the Spartans put together the most successful era of the program’s history and compiled an overall record of 180-80 as both an assistant and head coach.
 His five-year record as head coach at Michigan State stood at 74-34, including an impressive 33-10 mark over the final two seasons.

 He earned a degree in sports, economics and communication at the Fonty's Hogeschool in Tilburg, The Netherlands, in 1996 and also graduated with two official coaching degrees offered by the Royal Netherlands National Field Hockey Association in 1997 and 1998.
 During the 1998 Field Hockey World Cup in Utrecht, The Netherlands, Van de Kerkhof was in charge of World Cup projects for Whise International Coaching Experts and Brabo International Hockey Equipment.

-He and his wife, Mary, have two sons, Sebastiaan and Mark, and a daughter, Lieve.
+He and his wife, Mary, have four children, Sebastiaan, Mark, Lieve and Anneke.